 Where: Hazard Cave trailhead parking area off route 154 in Pickett CCC Memorial State Park, Tennessee. (view google map or download park map pdf)

-When: After sunset (8:30 PM for us) on select nights in late May and early June.
+When: After sunset (8:30 PM for us) on select nights in late April through early June.
 Check the Pickett State Park upcoming events page for specific nights.
-Some nights appear to offer a second hike at 9:30 PM.
-The tour lasts for less than one hour
+Sometimes they offer a second hike at 9:30 PM.
+The tour lasts for about an hour.

 Distance: 0.25 miles from trailhead parking to the rock shelter (Hazard Cave)